hammzj/cypress-page-object/docs/WORKING_WITH_NESTED_OBJECTS.md

 ### Adding nested components

 These are defined in `this.components`.
-Add new component objects in the constructor by calling the "set" method, `this.addNestedComponents`.
+Add new component objects in the constructor by calling the "set" method, `this.addNestedComponents` or its alias of `this.addComponents`.
 This allows classes to inherit other elements from their base class when extending them.

 You can also extend the original elements with `this.components = { ...this.components, ... }` or use `Object.assign(this.components, { ... })` inside the class